 Isn’t it kinder to let my cat have a litter first?

 No. You should only consider a litter first if you already have caring homes ready for the kittens.
 There are many homeless kittens and cats in rescue centres locally looking for homes, and it is better to offer these a home than to breed more cats.
 Neutered cats lead very happy lives and we feel that one litter at the start of life, when they are only just reaching maturity, is not a great bonus to them.

 Feeding the neutered cat

 Some cats will gain excess weight, but this can be prevented by simple dietary changes.
-We strongly recommend starting your cat on Hills Vet Essentials Neutered Cat Diet after neutering.
-Special ingredient L-carnatine and Lysine at high levels reduce body fat accumulation and optimise lean muscle tissue – important to keep your cat healthy and fit.
+We strongly recommend starting your cat on Purina Pro Plan Expert Care Nutrition Sterilised after neutering.
+This helps to maintain lean body mass after your cat has been neutered, as it is important to keep your cat healthy and fit.
 It is estimated that one in four cats in Europe is overweight – make sure your cat stays trim.
 Our qualified nurses will be able to help and consultations are free.

-As with all Hill’s products the food is covered by the 100% money back guarantee – if your pet does not like the food – we buy it back.
+As with all Purina products, the food is covered by the 100% money back guarantee – if your pet does not like the food – we buy it back.